buzaturadu/stuff/pfsense_install.md

 ## The hypervisor

-There are various hypervisors capable of doing what we needed, like Proxmox, ovirt, KVM, Hyper-V, ESXi etc. We opted for KVM because it's stable and it's free.
+There are various hypervisors capable of doing what we needed, like Proxmox, ovirt, KVM, Hyper-V, ESXi etc. We opted for KVM on Ubuntu because it's stable and it's free.

 ## Networking